kq1231/timely/tasks.md

 - Expand the text field and add a text hint -D
 - Duration buttons should be below "Duration", expanded. -D
 - Summary of repetitions should be displayed
-- Calculate the "every" + Yearly.basis.date
+- Calculate the entries based on "every", Yearly.basis.date and end date
 - Tab 2 entries should be editable
 **Inshaa Allah**

+---

+- Left aligned
+- Remove styling.
+Let it be default. -> Tab 2 Output